 Price & Availability

-Although the Philips 492P8 price is significantly lesser than the Samsung CHG90, it still seems a bit too high.
-Granted that a 49-inch screen will give you plenty of workspace to work with, for the same amount of money you could get at least four 1080p monitors for office work or just two for an equal productivity boost.
+Granted that a 49-inch screen will give you plenty of workspace to deal with, for the same amount of money you could get almost four 27-inch 1440p monitors for office work or just two for an equal productivity value at half the price.